Friday, May 4, 2012

 Trinkets...

 A fabulous hat when you are in a Holland Heineken House and there's an Olympics going on in the background.
-And being the hat person I am, I must admit, I have not worn the hat since Feb.19,2010, the night my friends and I tore it up at Holland Heineken House.
-And in my travels since the Olympics have ended, I have yet to see anyone else wearing this hat.
-And you know a few of those babies sold - there were only $15!
+And, being the hat person I am, I must admit, I have not worn the hat since Feb.19, 2010, the night my friends and I tore it up at Holland Heineken House.
+In my travels since the Olympics have ended, I have yet to see anyone else wearing this hat.
+And you know a few of those babies sold - there were only $15.00!

 I do like knowing I have the newspaper with Canada's first Gold win on home soil featured on the cover (bottom right corner)...